 Follow the instructions on each gumshield before boiling and biting, as the application can vary.

 A double mouthguard protects both the top and bottom teeth.
 They’re very good for people who might need extra protection or have sensitive gums.
 The one negative to a double mouthguard is that they are restrictive to breathing due to its larger size in your mouth.
 If you are going to take part in full contact boxing, blows to the nose can make breathing difficult.
-If a mouthguard is restricting your only other airway, you will tire quickly and become easier to hit.
+If a double mouthguard is restricting your only other airway, you will tire quickly and become easier to hit.

 It’s important to change your mouth guard once a year.
 This is to ensure that you always have the best protection.